aeternity/aepp-prototypes/base-aepp/identity-management.md

 ## Revoke authorization
-As a user with a lot of different identities, one might lose track of which æpp has access to which identity.
-In this case a user might search for a specific æpp to review transactions and revoke authorization.
-We created the authorized æpps section for this case.
+If a user has a lot of different identities, they might lose track of which æpp has access to which identity.
+In this case they might search for a specific æpp to review the transactions and revoke its authorisation.

 ![6.2 - ID Manager - Authorised Æpps - Sidemen.jpg](screens/6.2-id_manager-authorised_aepps-sidemenu.jpg)

-Sidemenu, Authorized æpps is active
+Sidemenu, when Authorised æpps is the current view.

 ---
 ![6.1 - ID Manager - Authorised Æpps.jpg](screens/6.1-id_manager-authorised_aepps.jpg)

 A list of all authorized æpps.
-Clicking on it shows details.
+Clicking on each identity shows its details.

 ---

 ![6.3 - ID Manager - Authorised Æpps - Details.jpg](screens/6.3-id_manager-authorised_aepps-details.jpg)

-In this detail view lists all the transactions that are made with the authorized æpp and the connected identity.
+This view lists all the transactions, made by an authorized æpp (connected to a given identity).
 The user has the option to revoke authorization.
-It is the same view as 4.6.
+This is the same view as 4.6.